cdcabrera/curiosity-frontend/GUIDELINES.md

    - Set reminders for pending items
    - Schedule follow-ups for unresolved issues

+#### Local Processing Context

+Agent request and question handling response times happen according to the constraints of the related guideline.

-#### Trigger Words and Phrases
+#### Trigger Words, Statements or Phrases, and Questions

+The following prefix words are used to trigger specific guideline-related interactions:

 | Category | Trigger Words/Phrases | **Important Action**                 |
 |----------|----------------------|--------------------------------------|
 | Guideline Requests | "/workflow" | 1.
 Identify matching guideline document in `guidelines/` directory<br>2.
 Check frontmatter for `trigger_prefixes` that match the command<br>3.
 Follow sequential question process defined in guideline<br>4.
 Provide implementation steps with code examples |

-#### Local Processing Context

-Agent request and question handling response times happen locally having timeframes currently doesn't make sense.
-All processing occurs within the local environment, providing immediate responses based on available resources and complexity of the request.
-Response quality and completeness depend on the specific query complexity and available context rather than predetermined time constraints.
+When these prefix words are detected at the beginning of a request, the agent will automatically respond with a step-by-step workflow.

-### Workflow Trigger Implementation
+#### Workflow Trigger Implementation

-When a user begins a request with a workflow trigger prefix (e.g., `/workflow add rhel`), follow these implementation steps:
+When a user begins a request with a workflow trigger prefix (e.g., `/workflow add rhel payg`), follow these implementation steps:

 1. **Match Guideline Document**:
-   - Parse the workflow command to identify the workflow type (`add`) and subject (`rhel`)
+   - Parse the workflow command to identify the workflow type (`add`) and subject (`rhel payg`)
    - Search the `guidelines/` directory for matching documents
    - Check each guideline's frontmatter for `trigger_prefixes` that match the command
    - Select the most specific matching guideline document